zalando/PGObserver/README.md

 Additionally, you can configure sets of hosts to monitor from different Java processes — for example, when deploying to multiple locations with limited accessibility.

-PGObserver’s frontend is a standalone Python + [CherryPy](http://www.cherrypy.org/) application; see the ["screenshots" folder](https://github.com/zalando/PGObserver/tree/master/screenshots) for basic examples.
+PGObserver’s frontend is a standalone Python + [CherryPy](http://www.cherrypy.org/) application; the ["screenshots" folder](https://github.com/zalando/PGObserver/tree/master/screenshots) includes basic examples.
 Charts are rendered with the JS [Flot](http://www.flotcharts.org/) library.

 To help you generate generate minimalistic test data for a local test setup, we’ve included[this] (https://github.com/zalando/PGObserver/blob/master/frontend/src/testdata.py) script.